SocExplorer/SocExplorer/README.md

 Bug repports
 ------------

-To repport any bug you can either send a mail at alexis.jeandet@member.fsf.org or repport an issue here https://hephaistos.lpp.polytechnique.fr/redmine/projects/socexplorer/issues
+To repport any bug you can either send a [mail](mailto:alexis.jeandet@member.fsf.org) or repport an issue [here](https://hephaistos.lpp.polytechnique.fr/redmine/projects/socexplorer/issues)